ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 Use of time specific terminology used in this document may further be specified in {{RFC7384}} or NTP specific terminology and concepts within {{RFC5905}}.

-# Use cases and existing deployments of NTP
+# Use Cases and Existing Deployments of NTP

 There are several common scenarios for existing NTPv4 deployments: publicly accessible NTP services such as the NTP Pool {{ntppool}} are used to offer clock